 The mini-gastric one-anastomosis bypass has gained popularity during the past five years.
 This bariatric procedure is a safe, effective, re-visible and surgically simple with less chance of a leak.
 Compare this to the gastric bypass and duodenal switch, this can also be a less invasive way to lose excess weight.

 This conference brought together 35 MGB surgeons from 13 countries to learn and educate on weight loss goals.
 Prof. Pradeep Chowbey (the immediate past president of the International Federation for the Surgery of Obesity was the Chair for the conference.
 Prof. Chobey is considered to be the father of bariatric surgery in India.
 Due to the reports of excellent results, the surgeries are becoming more popular.

 There was reported experience by the attendees of the MGB consensus in other bariatric operations such as Roux-en-Y gastric bypass (RYGB), sleeve gastrectomy (SG) and gastric banding (GB).

-There are two components to the laparoscopic operation (Figure 1) starting with a restrictive lesser-curvature gastric pouch and then a 200cm or longer jejunal bypass containing an antecolic gastro-jejunostoy (GJ) anastomosis, both leading to at malasborption that is substantial.
+There are two components to the laparoscopic operation (Figure 1) starting with a restrictive lesser-curvature gastric pouch and then a 200cm or longer jejunal bypass containing an antecolic gastro-jejunostomy (GJ) anastomosis, both leading to at malabsorption that is substantial.

-To identify the ligament of Treitz the focus is turned to the left gutter and the omentum is retracted medially and run to ~200 cm distal to Treitz’ ligament is the bowel.
-The distal tip of the gastric sleeve is anastomosed antiecolic end-to-side to the jejunum.
+To identify the ligament of Treitz the focus is turned to the left gutter and the momentum is retracted medially and run to ~200 cm distal to Treitz’ ligament is the bowel.
+The distal tip of the gastric sleeve is anastomosed anti-colic end-to-side to the jejunum.